UPPMAX/R-python-julia-matlab-HPC/docs/python/jupyter.md

     - Run python interactively and make a "story" document with text and code and figures woven together.
     - Includes file manager
   - You run it in a **web browser** (``firefox`` at UPPMAX)
-  - This may be slow unless you run yput browser in ThinLinc or locally or on you own computer.
+  - This may be slow unless you run your browser in ThinLinc or locally or on you own computer.

   - The Jupyter project site contains a lot of information and inspiration. <https://jupyter.org/>
   - The Jupyter Notebook documentation. <https://jupyter-notebook.readthedocs.io/en/stable/>